hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 //    ...

     /**
-     * The maximum number of tokens that can be auto-associated with the account.<br/>
+     * If set, modify the maximum number of tokens that can be auto-associated with the
+     * account.<br/>
-     * If this is less than or equal to `used_auto_associations`, or 0, then this account
+     * If this is set and less than or equal to `used_auto_associations`, or 0, then this account
      * MUST manually associate with a token before transacting in that token.<br/>
      * This value MAY also be `-1` to indicate no limit.<br/>
      * This value MUST NOT be less than `-1`.